Goals and Scope

 - Oral histories

 To learn more about how the Archive generates the digital holdings, see the documentary essay by Nicole Legnani, Commissioned by the Office of the Digital Arts and Humanities at Harvard University.

 The Harvard Library (HL) central infrastructure accommodates all image, text, and audio materials collected for this archive.
 All WWQI materials can be accessed through the following Harvard University Library catalogues as well:

 HOLLIS Images is a publicly available union catalog of visual resources at Harvard.
 VIA includes information about slides, photographs, objects, and artifacts in the university's libraries, museums, and archives, and provides a web-based interface for searching and viewing visual image cataloging and related thumbnail images.
 All still image material gathered for this project will be cataloged at item-level and delivered through VIA.

-HOLLIS Catalog—The HOLLIS Catalog of the Harvard University Libraries, the main bibliographic catalog at Harvard, is a database containing over 9 million records for more than 15 million books, journals, manuscripts, government documents, maps, microforms, music scores, sound recordings, visual materials, and data files.
+HOLLIS Catalog—The HOLLIS Catalog of the Harvard Library, the main bibliographic catalog at Harvard, is a database containing over 9 million records for more than 15 million books, journals, manuscripts, government documents, maps, microforms, music scores, sound recordings, visual materials, and data files.
 The database is updated continually as material is ordered, received, and cataloged.